joycodes/password-locker/README.md

 # Password Locker

+This is a Python application that allows a user to generate and store passwords for various accounts.

 # Author

 [Joyce Nguttu](https://github.com/joycodes)

-## Description

-This is an application to help manage passwords of given credentials given their usernames too.

 ### Installation